CtrlK

 Specificity

-Lists multiple specific concrete actions: conducting systematic literature reviews, searching multiple named academic databases (PubMed, arXiv, bioRxiv, Semantic Scholar), creating formatted markdown documents and PDFs, and handling verified citations in multiple named styles (APA, Nature, Vancouver).
+Lists multiple specific concrete actions: conducting systematic literature reviews, searching multiple named academic databases (PubMed, arXiv, bioRxiv, Semantic Scholar), creating formatted markdown documents and PDFs, and generating verified citations in multiple named styles (APA, Nature, Vancouver).

 3 / 3